YanzheL/llzw-docs/source/includes/_generals.md

 }
 ```

-All responses has same general structure
+All responses have same general structure

 ### Response Parameters